cofoundry-cms/Cofoundry.Docs/src/Framework/Roles & Permissions.md

     /// <summary>
     /// The role code is a unique three letter code that can be used to reference the
-    /// role programatically.
+    /// role programmatically.
 The code must be unique and convention is to use upper
     /// case, although code matching is case insensitive.
     /// </summary>
     public string RoleCode => MarketingRoleCode;